-- 1. One hour before you want to sear, start with a full firebox of fresh charcoal.
+1. One hour before you want to sear, start with a full firebox of fresh charcoal.
 Light the charcoal in 1-2 places to help your grill heat as quickly as possible.
-Install grate.
-Leave the dome open for about 10 minutes and close once embers have begun to build. - Open the bottom vent and top vent fully until the grill reaches 500°F (260°C) or above.
-Then close the top vent slightly to maintain. - 3.
-Be sure to 'burp' the grill every time you open the dome to prevent dangerous flashback-a surge of white-hot heat caused by a rush of oxygen.
-Partially opening the dome (2-3 inches/5-8cm) and allowing heat to escape for about 5 seconds should prevent this. - 4.
-When the grill is hot enough, place food on the grate over the flame.
+Install one or two half-moon grates in the lower position, closest to the coals.
+Leave the dome open for about 10 minutes and close once embers have begun to build.

+Open the bottom vent and top vent fully until the grill reaches 500°F (260°C) or above.
+Then close the top vent slightly to maintain.

+3. Be sure to 'burp' the grill every time you open the dome to prevent dangerous flashback-a surge of white-hot heat caused by a rush of oxygen.
+Opening the dome 2-3 inches and allowing heat to escape for about 5 seconds should prevent this.

+4. When the grill is hot enough, place food on the grate over the flame.
 Use tongs, not a fork, to turn to prevent juices from escaping.